 I've been trying to make it for yeaaarss with no luck.
-But I FINALLY sorted out a recipe last year that I'm proud of!
+But I FINALLY sorted out a recipe that I'm so insanely proud of!

 What is a yule log cake?

-My first real introduction to this cake was by my mom.
+My first real introduction to this cake was by my mama.
 I had never even heard of Bûche de Noël, yule log, cake rolls, or any of the other names for this delicious holiday dessert!

-For those of you who may not have had the pleasure of hearing about or trying this cake, a yule log cake is basically a long and thin sponge cake, filled with some sort of filling (there are tons of options!), rolled into the shape of a wood log, and topped with more frosting or icing!
+For those of you who may not have had the pleasure of hearing about or trying this cake, a yule log cake is basically a long and thin sponge cake, filled with some sort of filling (there are tons of options!), rolled into the shape of a log, and topped with more frosting or icing!

 When you cut into it, you get a beautiful swirl pattern that actually resembles wood!